Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.

 After the initial infection, EBV remains in the body, mainly in white blood cells, for life.
 Infected people shed the virus periodically in their saliva.
 They are most likely to infect others during shedding, which usually causes no symptoms.

 Rarely, EBV contributes to the development of several uncommon types of cancer, such as Burkitt's lymphoma and certain cancers of the nose and throat.
 It is thought that specific viral genes alter the growth cycle of infected cells and cause them to become cancerous.
-EBV does not cause chronic fatigue syndrome (see Disorders of Unknown Cause: Chronic Fatigue Syndrome), as was once suspected.
+EBV does not cause chronic fatigue syndrome (see see Chronic Fatigue Syndrome), as was once suspected.

 Symptoms and Complications